gautamkrishnar/keepalive-workflow/README.md

 1. Make sure that you create a fine graded token with `actions:write` permission or a PAT with `workflow` permission.
 You can create it [here](https://github.com/settings/personal-access-tokens/new) and [here](https://github.com/settings/tokens/new)  respectively.
 2. Go to settings page in your repo and create a secret with name `PAT_TOKEN` and use the previously created token as the value.
 Refer [docs](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)
-2. Use the code from the following example, in this case you do not need `actions/checkout` workflow as a dependency.
+2. Use the code from the following example.
+Your workflow file should have the checkout action defined in one of your steps since this library needs git CLI to work.

 ```yaml
 name: Github Action with a cronjob trigger